 Mix the soap, essential oils, skin enhancers and/or exfoliators well.
 Then pour into your soap molds of choice.
 I find that this makes around 5 bars of soap, depending on the molds you use.

 You will either need to have all your supplies ready to go at once or work on one bar of soap at a time, so your melted soap doesn’t start to harder.
-If this happens, you can put it back in the double boiler for a few minutes to melt the soap again.
+If this happens, then you can put it back in the double boiler for a few minutes to melt the soap again.

 STEP SIX : Leave the soap in the molds for several hours to overnight.
 I find the soap is usually ready after a few hours, but I like to leave it overnight to be sure it has hardened.
 Peel the molds back slowly and gently, so the soap comes out clean and beautiful.